Deadsec69/pedestrian_counting/README.md

    o> https://github.com/tensorflow/models

 Pedestrian Counting can be extented to various applications.
-This repository include running the code by simply running the command
+This repository include running the code by simply running the commands
+`pip install -r requirements.txt`

 ``` pedestrian_counting.py ```